-Subsequent to the delisting the Company in July 2014 from AIM and the restructuring, in particular the Company divesting management control of its operations to the subsidiaries that own the assets.
-The role of the Company has continued as an investment holding Company for its subsidiary undertakings.
+Subsequent to the delisting the Company in 2014 from AlM and the restructuring, in particular the Company divesting management control of its operations to the subsidiaries that own the assets.
+The role of the Company has continued as an investment holding Company for it subsidiary undertakings.

 The principle activity of its subsidiaries continues to be exploration, discovery, and development of gold mining operations.
 The Company's subsidiary is primarily focused on its operations on the Pacific Island of Viti Levu, Fiji and the ownership of the Vatukoula Gold Mine.
 The Vatukoula Gold Mine is the longest producing gold mine in Fiji.
 Operating for over 75 years, the mine has produced in excess of seven million ounces of gold.
 The Company acquired the mine in 2008 and aims to reach a sustainable and profitable production level.
-The mineral deposit at the Company's Vatukoula mine currently has a resources of 4.02 million ounces of gold and a reserve of 640,000 ounces of gold.
+The mineral deposit at the Company's Vatukoula mine currently has estimated resources of 4.0 million ounces of gold and estimated reserves of 750,000 ounces of gold.